MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/permissions-reference.md

 Users with this role have global permissions within Microsoft Skype for Business, when the service is present, as well as manage Skype-specific user attributes in Microsoft Entra ID.
 Additionally, this role grants the ability to manage support tickets and monitor service health, and to access the Teams and Skype for Business admin center.
 The account must also be licensed for Teams or it can't run Teams PowerShell cmdlets.
 For more information, see [Skype for Business Online Admin](/skypeforbusiness/skype-for-business-online) and Teams licensing information at [Skype for Business add-on licensing](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing).

 > [!NOTE]
-> In the Microsoft Graph API and Azure AD PowerShell, this role is named Lync Service Administrator.
+> In the Microsoft Graph API and Microsoft Graph PowerShell, this role is named Lync Service Administrator.
 In the [Azure portal](/azure/azure-portal/azure-portal-overview), it is named Skype for Business Administrator.

 > [!div class="mx-tableFixed"]
 > | Actions | Description |